wptide/wptide.org/web/docs/installation/README.md

 ## Prerequisites

 There are several CLI tools that need to be installed on your system before you can meaningfully contribute to the Tide Component.
-Docker is optional, but required in you plan to build the images and test them locally, and `make` and the Google Cloud SDK are needed if you are building images and/or deploying to GCP.
+Docker is optional, but required if you plan to build the images and test them locally, and `make` and the Google Cloud SDK are needed if you are building images and/or deploying to GCP.

 * Install [Composer](https://getcomposer.org/)
 * Install [Node](https://nodejs.org/en/download/)